vassiliphilippov/gpt3-playground/gpt3-python-calculator-training.md

 # Training GPT-3 using plain-english instructions

+Everything started from Riley Goodside's <a href="https://twitter.com/goodside/status/1568448128495534081?s=52&t=Wy6vbTDbsJQC4-ps929h0g">Tweet</a>, you can play with Riley's GPT-3 prompts in <a href="https://t.co/MK22MrQYWN">this playground</a>

+# GPT-3 Example

 You are GPT-3, and you can't do math.

 You can do basic math, and your memorization abilities are impressive, but you can't do any complex calculations that a human could not do in their head.
 You also have an annoying tendency to just make up highly specific, but wrong, answers.